Topological transitions in swarmalators systems

-The topological framework of the swarmalator system is based on the topological characteristics of the system and their implications for the emergence of global synchronization.
-To this end, we conduct an analysis of all swarmalators simultaneously, based on their respective internal variables, $\theta_i$.
-We associate each swarmalator with a Bloch sphere, onto which we project the dynamics onto the real plane ($r,\theta$).
-Under this description, the unit vector that describes the orientations of the swarmalators in the real plane of the Bloch sphere reduces to $\left(n_x = \cos(\theta_i),n_y = sin(\theta_i)\right)$.
+This mapping helps us to define topological characteristics in terms of the swarmalators' internal phases.
+Consequently, the full Bloch vector $\mathbf{s}_i~=~\big( \sin\phi(r_i)\cos\theta_i,\ \sin\phi(r_i)\sin\theta_i,\ \cos\phi(r_i) \big)$ taken on the virtual sphere reduces, under projection, to the effective 2D orientation vector $\mathbf{n}_i = (\cos\theta_i,\ \sin\theta_i,\ 0)$ defining swarmalators states via the internal variable $\theta_i$.
+Under this description, the unit vector that describes the orientation of swarmalators' motion is $\left(n_x = \cos(\theta_i),n_y = sin(\theta_i)\right)$.
 This restricts our study to 2D topology, where we determine the topological invariants (the topological charges) which correspond to the winding number and the helicity.
-The winding number quantifies how the vector states of the elements rotate around a given singularity (vortex-like), and it is defined as follows (see Appendix):
+The winding number quantifies how the vector states of the elements rotate around a given singularity (vortex-like), and it is defined as follows (see supplemental SM I \cite{Supm}):

+The sign of Q provides crucial information about the type of vortex identified by $Q=1$ for vortex-like, $Q= -1$ for anti-vortex-like, while $Q=0$ indicates a coherent state.

+In a swarmalator system (discretely distributed agents), the contour integral (Eq 3) is evaluated by defining an instantaneous elliptical contour around the particles' natural non-uniform spatial arrangement.
+The topological charge, Q, can therefore be calculated via the discrete analog of the contour integral, employing a Delaunay triangulation of the particle positions. ( see supplemental SM II \cite{Supm}).